 Map Reduce

 The MapReduce pattern is a powerful way to process large datasets by breaking down a complex task into two main phases: Map (processing individual items) and Reduce (aggregating results).
-BrainyFlow provides the perfect abstractions to implement this pattern efficiently, especially with its ParallelFlow for concurrent mapping.
+Caskada provides the perfect abstractions to implement this pattern efficiently, especially with its ParallelFlow for concurrent mapping.

 Core Components